asun975/ai-powered-smishing/README.md

 train_model.py provides additional training on URLs using a kaggle dataset for malicious URL detection.
 This model is saved to models/sms-spam-model-v2/

-### Model Evaluation:
-The detection model, sms-spam-model-v2, was tested using benign and smishing messages from the Kaggle dataset SMS Smishing Collection Data Set, and SMS PHISHING DATASET FOR MACHINE LEARNING AND PATTERN RECOGNITION dataset from Mendeley.
-The test dataset was preprocessed and sanitized to closely replicate the real conditions of SMS messages passed into our model

-We evaluated the model using scikit learn metrics for accuracy, F1 score, precision, recall and a confusion matrix.
-- **Accuracy**: 94.6%
-- **F1 Score**: 96.0%
-- **Precision**: 94.5%
-- **Recall**: 97.6%
 #### Set-up Classifier API
 1. Create Huggingface Space Account: https://huggingface.co/spaces
 2. Upload: app.py, requirements1.txt, Dockerfile
 3. Add secret: HF_TOKEN = your HF token